radius-project/radius/docs/content/tutorial/dapr-microservices.md

 HTTP services in Radius are *internal*, meaning that they are not exposed to internet traffic.
 {{% /alert %}}```

+{{% alert title="💡 Ports" color="primary" %}}
-> 💡 Other technologies you might have used specify `ports` as part of the container definition.
+Other technologies you might have used specify `ports` as part of the container definition.
 Radius supports that style of definition as well, but it is more useful to attach operation details like port numbers to *behavior* and *protocols*.
 This is how Radius helps you capture the logical meaning behind the details.
+{{% /alert %}}

 ---